-Your Committee may add that the late Fire As to the Redestroyed a quantity of Theatrical Property em- atrical Property Destroyed by the ployed in Entertainments for the Patients, which happened to be in the Room in which the Fire broke out, this Property was not covered by the Fire Insurance Policies, but your Committee voted the sum of £50 to Dr. Bacon to replace that destroyed.
+Your Committee may add that the late Fire As to the Re-destroyed a quantity of Theatrical Property em-ployed in Entertainments for the Patients, which happened to be in the Room in which the Fire broke out, this Property was not covered by the Fire Insurance Policies, but your Committee voted the sum of £50 to Dr. Bacon to replace that destroyed.

-On the 28th of October last, on the suggestion Carpenter's Shop Enlar of the Visiting Sub-Committee, it was ordered that ment.
+On the 28th of October last, on the suggestion carpenter's of the Visiting Sub-Committee, it was ordered that ment.
 Mr. Rowe be called in to decide on what Plans should be adopted in enlarging the Carpenter's Shops, which was accordingly done, and there being a quantity of surplus Material in hand, the whole work was satisfactorily carried out, including the removal of the Dead House to the west corner of the yard at a cost not exceeding £100.